AllenInstitute/neuron_morphology/doc_template/feature_extraction.rst

 Running in Python/Notebooks
 ---------------------------

 You can take advantage of all of the capabilities of Feature Extractor by running it in python and jupyter notebooks.
+By running in python and notebooks, you can easily add your own features, create different feature sets, and customize your feature extractor to meet your needs.

 Here are two basic examples for running IVSCC and fMOST data:

 	* `IVSCC example notebook <_static/IVSCC_features_example.html>`_
 	* `fMOST example notebook <_static/fMOST_features_example.html>`_

-For a more detailed look at the feature extractor capabilites, checkout `feature_extractor_example <static/feature_extractor_example.html>`_
+For a more detailed look at the feature extractor capabilites, checkout `feature_extractor_example <_static/feature_extractor_example.html>`_